irias/ding/README.md

 # FAQ

-Q: Why are there no questions here?
+#### Q: Why are there no questions here?
-A: Because you didn't ask them yet.
+Because you didn't ask them yet.
 Let us know your questions!
 Please?

+For feedback, bug reports and questions, please contact m.lukkien@irias.nl.

 # Developing